Case Study • Research in Progress

 6

 The relationship between this proposed sibling group and James Hamill Sr. (1827–1914) also requires clarification.
-The lack of direct DNA matches between Henry's descendants and James Sr.'s descendants, combined with the younger birth year of James Sr., suggests he may connect through a collateral line—perhaps as a nephew or cousin rather than a brother.
+The indirect DNA connection patterns, combined with the younger birth year of James Sr., suggest he may connect through a collateral line—perhaps as a nephew or cousin rather than a brother.

 Key to solving the puzzle: Pre-Famine records—particularly the Tithe Applotment Books (1823–1838)—may hold the answer.
 A "Henry Hamil" appears in Edengilrevy townland in 1824, potentially representing the father or uncle of our subjects.